Mythbuster 4: Beltline rail is just the start of a streetcar system

 In the 10 years since the SSP was published, no additional tracks have been laid.
 The only streetcar project to undergo any design work – the 2.3-mile Streetcar East Extension onto the Atlanta Beltline – is mired in questions about its viability.

-The critical issue has been money.
-With streetcar construction typically running $80 million to $100 million a mile, the remaining 50 miles of the SSP would likely top $4 billion or even $5 billion in capital costs.
-And that would only fund streetcar lines.
-Necessary investments in existing transit modes (such as heavy rail and buses) and in emerging modes (such as bus rapid transit) would still need to be addressed.
+And don’t forget that necessary investments in existing transit modes (such as heavy rail and buses) and in emerging modes (such as bus rapid transit) would still need to be addressed.

 The SSP vision was further hampered by the uncertainty of obtaining federal funds for projects that were difficult to justify based on projected ridership, equity and other criteria – most notably the Beltline loop.
 (That’s why local taxpayers are being saddled with the entire cost of Streetcar East Extension.)